jfmonteil/Pentaho-Google-Sheet-Plugin/README.md

 ## Output step
-Lets you write data into a sheet (existing or not)
+Lets you write data into a sheet (existing or not) **IMPORTANT NOTE** : The API writes data in a "user entered mode" as if you were typing in the cells.
+That means the cells are interpreted by google after insert.
+I noticed that it is better to transmit STRINGS to the step so Google Sheets works well, specially numbers.
+Use *Select Value* step for this

 ### Service Account Tab
 Lets you pick your google service account client secret json file.